projectacrn/acrn-hypervisor/doc/tutorials/using_vxworks_as_uos.rst

         * CONSOLE_BAUD_RATE = 115200
         * SYS_CLK_RATE_MAX = 1000

 #.
-Build GRUB2 BootLoader Image
+Build GRUB2 bootloader Image

    We use grub-2.02 as the bootloader of VxWorks in this tutorial; other versions may also work.